-This section of the plan also seeks to achieve the intent as set out in the Statement of Environmental Opportunity found within the National Character area profiles of the Kibworth villages landscape.
+This section of the plan also seeks to achieve the intent as set out in the Statement of Environmental Opportunity found within the National Character area profiles of the Kibworth villages landscape:

-- Protect and manage the strong visual and historic character of this landscape of broad rolling ridges and wide valleys to maintain the settlement patterns and features of archaeological and heritage interest including the field patterns, ridge and furrow, ancient woodlands and villages churches to enhance the sense of place and history so that the area can be enjoyed by all for its tranquillity. - Manage and enhance the natural assets such as the Rights of Way network and improve access to the open countryside and maintain a sense of place, enhance soil and water quality and have a beneficial effect on people's health and wellbeing. - Manage conserve and enhance the woodlands, hedgerows, streams and field ponds to enhance biodiversity, soil quality and improve water quality flow and manage flooding.
+- Protect and manage the strong visual and historic character of this landscape of broad rolling ridges and wide valleys to maintain the settlement patterns and features of archaeological and heritage interest including the field patterns, ridge and furrow, ancient woodlands and villages churches to enhance the sense of place and history so that the area can be enjoyed by all for its tranquillity. - Manage and enhance the natural assets such as the Rights of Way network and improve access to the open countryside and maintain a sense of place, enhance soil and water quality and have abeneficial effect on people's health and well- being. - Manage conserve and enhance the woodlands, hedgerows, streams and field ponds to enhancebiodiversity, soil quality and improve water quality flow and manage flooding.

-B) COMMUNITY CONSULTATION
+COMMUNITY CONSULTATION

-A questionnaire and two consultation events, at which residents were invited to comment both on issues of importance in the villages and on evolving policies, provided the basis for, and data for ongoing review of, the environmental policies in this Plan.
+A questionnaire and two consultation events, at which residents were invited to comment both on issues of importance in the villages and on evolving policies, provided the basis for, and data for ongoing review of, the environmental policies in this Plan:

-The questionnaire established the following levels of importance of the many facets of the environment among the local community, as shown in the diagram on the previous page.
+Thequestionnaireestablishedthelevelsofimportanceofthemanyfacetsofthe environment among the local community, as shown in the diagram on the previous page.

-The questionnaire provided direction for research and policies, while residents' identification of important open space (blue dots) and views (green) on this map (next page) of the Plan area at a community engagement open event provided a geographical framework for the designations and policies in this section of the Plan.
+The questionnaire provided direction for research and policies, while residents' identification of important open space (blue dots) and views (green) on this map (next page) of the Plan area at a community engagement open event provided a geographical framework for the designations and policies in thissection of the Plan.